cubedhuang/cubedhuang/README.md

 - [🌎 My Personal Website](https://dan.onl), made with Next.js, TypeScript, and TailwindCSS.
 It includes a breakdown of my top Spotify tracks!
 - [📖 nimi.li](https://nimi.li), an interactive toki pona dictionary which uses nimi Linku and jan Sonja's compiled compounds list.
-  - [📔 kata.nimi.li](https://kata.nimi.li), a dictionary for *nemune* which updates directly with the live Google sheet for its vocabulary.
 - [🖥️ College Board Pseudocode Interpreter](https://board.dan.onl), an interpreter for the pseudocode language College Board specifies on the AP Computer Science Principles Exam reference sheet.
 It includes a breakdown of tokens processed and a collapsible abstract syntax tree to explore.
 - [🛠️ Slate - Discord Bot](https://slate.dan.onl), a general-purpose utility Discord bot with features like math solving, moderation, and voice channel activities.
 It's still closed source because I used to have a bunch of tokens and stuff laying around in the source code and I'm in the middle of a rewrite to support interactions.
 But it still works!
 - [📓 Discord Embed Creator](https://embed.dan.onl), a tool that lets you create, share, and generate discord.js and discord.py code to send message embeds.